Eleanor of Aquitaine: Taking the Cross (1145–1147)

 Louis remained obsessed over the massacre at Vitry and considered a pilgrimage to the Holy Land, but events overtook this desire.
 The First Crusade (1096–1099) had succeeded in capturing the Holy Land from the Turks and establishing a system of four (largely Frankish) crusader states to administer the region, known as the Outremer.
-(Note: Outremer: Literally "overseas") But this was threatened, when on 24 December 1144, Zengi and the Saracen Turks captured Edessa, capital of one of the crusader states, making the adjacent Principality of Antioch, County of Tripoli and Kingdom of Jerusalem vulnerable.
+(Note: Outremer: Literally "overseas") But this was threatened, when on 24 December 1144, Zengi and the Seljuk Turks captured Edessa, capital of one of the crusader states, making the adjacent Principality of Antioch, County of Tripoli and Kingdom of Jerusalem vulnerable.
 Of these, Antioch was the most vulnerable, and of particular concern since the prince of Antioch was Raymond of Poitiers, Eleanor's uncle.
 On 1 December Pope Eugene III issued a bull requesting that Louis and all faithful French Christians mount a crusade to rescue the remaining States.
 Louis and Eleanor were at Bourges when the message arrived, and Louis responded enthusiastically on Christmas Day that he would lead a crusade.
 Noting a lack of enthusiasm among the French nobility, he postponed further action till Easter 1146.
-Final planning took place at Saint-Denis over Easter that year, at which Pope Eugene attended.
-Louis delegated administration of his kingdom to Eugene, who appointed Abbot Suger and Raoul of Vermandois as co-regents.
+Final planning took place at a gathering in Saint-Denis over Easter that year attended by Pope Eugene.
+Louis delegated administration of his kingdom to Eugene, who appointed Abbot Suger and Ralph of Vermandois as co-regents.

 Eleanor also formally took the cross during Bernard's sermon, which meant leaving her daughter behind.
 Eleanor recruited some women of the Aquitainian nobility for the campaign as well as some 300 other women who volunteered to help.
 It was not unusual for women to take part in crusades.
-From Louis's perspective, there were advantages in including her.
+From Louis's perspective, there were advantages in including Eleanor.
 As regent to an absent monarch, she could have created problems for Suger, Louis's choice as his administrator, and he needed the support of the Aquitainian nobility.
 Furthermore, the crusade was ostensibly to come to the aid of her uncle.
 The presence of women was not without its critics, particularly among clerics, though this may have been influenced by hindsight, given that William of Newburgh's account was written well after the actual crusade.
 Eleanor's taking the cross provided the next opportunity for her detractors to construct her legend, with claims that she and her ladies set off for the crusades as Amazonian warriors.